anders-wartoft/LogGenerator/README.md

 `java -jar LogGenerator-with-dependencies.jar -i template -t continuous -in template.txt -o cmd  -s true -l 10000`

 will be 10.000 lines beginning with `row1` or `row2` and ending with a letter a-d or number 10-13.

+If a fixed time is preferred, use `-t time:durationInMilliseconds`, example `-t time:10000` to process for 10 seconds.

 With a syslog template, a great number of unique logs can be generated.